 Buyers’ inquiries, agreed sales and instructions have failed over Brexit unpredictability- the RICS latest market surveys indicate.
 In some regions, both buyers and sellers are waiting for the closing of Brexit, where the survey found 77 percent of the respondents blamed uncertainty linked to it for the delay and waiting.
 London was the most popular city for overseas property buyer last year but confusion over Brexit is hurting buyers and sellers, leading to pause in the transaction.
 As per Savills report, in January only two deals were made in the West End, which was lowest on monthly record and there were four transactions in the City of value £111.25 million that was 75 percent less month-on-month as compared to 2018 and 80 percent low from 5 year average of £500 million.

 The increase in stamp duty hit London properties but the stagnation in the market has not affected the foreign investors.
-According to leading property investment companies reports - four of five leading property investors from the UK, South Africa, Dubai and Hong Kong are still buying where the polls found 450 high net worth investors from these countries that constitute 85 percent of the investors bought properties in commercial or residential markets, and they are still seeking opportunities, mainly, during Brexit, as the prices are declining and exchange rate is favorable.
+According to leading property investment companies reports - four of five leading property investors from the UK, South Africa, Dubai, and Hong Kong are still buying where the polls found 450 high net worth investors from these countries that constitute 85 percent of the investors bought property in commercial or residential markets, and they are still seeking opportunities, mainly, during Brexit, as the prices are declining and the exchange rate is favorable.

 Rents and number of renters grow